GardenWatch

 • In the Fall, gather the fallen leaves by using the mower to chop up the leaves and collecting them in the grass catcher bag.
 If you gather some mowed grass at the same time, so much the better.

-• Depending on the structure of the leaves, you want to pour the leaves out onto the ground and mow them into the grass bag again.
+• Depending on the structure of the leaves, you want to pour the leaves out onto the ground and mow them into the grass catcher again.
 This breaks them into smaller pieces with greater surface area.
 Some gardeners recommend as many as 4 passes through the shredder.
 This makes the leaf mold ready more quickly.

 • Bundle the leaves into contractor bags.
 Don't use the common flimsy 30-gal black trash bags.
 They aren't sturdy enough to last the entire year, and will likely break down in the weather when left outside.
 Instead, you want the thick black 40 gal to 50 gal bags that are 5 mil plastic or thicker.